ployt0/server_monitor/README.md

 WantedBy=timers.target
 ```

 After changing the interval (less is better, for testing), do `systemctl daemon-reload`.
-After a pause this returns.
+After a pause, this returns.
 Any parsing errors will appear in `systemctl status rmt-monitor.timer`.
 We can check the schedule with `systemctl list-timers`.
 Timers aren't scheduled *whilst* still running.
 Timers get their next time slot after the matching service finishes.

 The unit file (*lookout!* password needed storing somewhere!):